kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```shell
 let orders = orders_dsl::orders.load::<Order>(&conn).unwrap();
 ```
-This line brings into scope the _DSLs (Domain-Specific Languages)_ for interacting with tables in the database, which allows us to interact with a relational database using the programming language's objects (e.g. structs) instead of writing raw SQL queries.
+This line uses **Diesel**, a Rust **ORM** (Object-Relational Mapping) library, to load data from the orders table in the database into a Rust struct (`Order`).
 Diesel ensures structs match database schema with implementing trait _**Queryable**_ for the struct.
 It generates the necessary code to convert a row from a database table into an instance of the struct.
 The struct fields must match the columns in the database table (in name and type).

-Diesel uses DSLs to generate SQL queries and map the results to Rust types.
-The _users::dsl, orders::dsl_ etc refer to the corresponding tables, and I'm giving them aliases (_orders_dsl, users_dsl_, ...) for convenience and loading, filtering using DSL methods.
+**Diesel** uses DSLs to generate SQL queries and map the results to Rust types.
+The `users::dsl, orders::dsl` etc refer to the corresponding tables, and I'm giving them aliases (`orders_dsl, users_dsl`, ...) for convenience and loading, filtering using DSL methods.

 `orders_dsl::orders**`

-`orders_dsl` is the alias created for `orders::dsl`. _Diesel_ automatically generates a _orders_ variable (referring to the _orders_ table in the database) within this DSL module, which represents the table in the database.
+`orders_dsl` is the alias created for `orders::dsl`. **Diesel** automatically generates a `orders` variable (referring to the `orders` table in the database) within this DSL module, which represents the table in the database.

 ``.load::<Order>()`` is a Diesel method used to execute the query and load the results into a collection of Rust structs `Vec<Order>`.

-`Order` is a Rust struct representing the schema of the _**orders**_ table (i.e., it maps the columns of the _**orders**_ table to fields in the _**Order**_ struct).
+`Order` is a Rust struct representing the schema of the `orders` table (i.e., it maps the columns of the `orders` table to fields in the `Order` struct).

 `&conn` is a reference to a database connection, which is used to execute the query against the database.
 This connection is established using Diesel’s connection API ( _PgConnection_ for PostgreSQL).